ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Olimex

 Elektra is used for [server, desktop and embedded](/doc/WHO.md).
-With this release, we again strengthen our embedded mainstay.
+With this release, we strengthen our embedded mainstay, specifically in [open source hardware OSHW](https://freedomdefined.org/OSHW).
-We developed a major application running on Olimex boards, called [opensesame](https://opensesame.libelektra.org).
+We developed a major application running on OSHW [Olimex](https://www.olimex.com/Products/OLinuXino/open-source-hardware) boards.
+The application is called [opensesame](https://opensesame.libelektra.org).
 It is heavily relying on Elektra and [ansible-libelektra](https://github.com/ElektraInitiative/ansible-libelektra).

 In the initial release [opensesame](https://opensesame.libelektra.org) already allows:

-- [x] opening (garage) doors
+- [x] opening (garage) doors via a novel PIN entry method: you can press and release buttons in any sequence
 - [x] switching on entry lights
 - [x] ringing doorbells
 - [x] detection of fire
 - [x] report events to Nextcloud chats (English and German)

-To give a smooth experience when running such an application we develop Ansible scripts to customize the Olimex base images.
+To give a smoother experience when running such an application we will develop Ansible scripts to customize the Olimex base images.
-They allow changing the language, time zone, static network configuration etc.
+They will allow changing the language, time zone, static network configuration etc.

 Olimex likes this idea and will send us an A20 board.
-A big thanks to Olimex.
+A big thanks to [Olimex](https://www.olimex.com).

 ### Improving Elektra in FLOSS course

 Also in the [upcoming term](https://tiss.tuwien.ac.at/course/courseDetails.xhtml?courseNr=194114&semester=2022W) Elektra will be object of study how FLOSS initiatives work.
 Students will make improvements in Elektra as part of their homework, teamwork and, if chosen, also for their project.
-Alternatively, they can also improve other other FLOSS initiatives.
+Alternatively, they can also improve other self-chosen FLOSS initiatives.

 ## Plugins

-The following section lists news about the [plugins](https://www.libelektra.org/plugins/readme) we updated in this release.
+The following text list news about the [plugins](https://www.libelektra.org/plugins/readme) we updated in this release.

+- fix unused-but-set-variable warnings. _(Markus Raab)_

 ### csvstorage